Gamma Pi Boulé Foundation

 Your downloaded 2023 applications for the Paul A McDaniel Golf Classic can be emailed to the Commitee Chairman Dr. John S Adams at firstname.lastname@example.org

-The Gamma Pi Boulé Foundation Board members are well established, socially active local philanthropic individuals who typically have shown board level expertise as well as genuine interest the furtherance of the mission of this foundation.
+The Gamma Pi Boulé Foundation Board members are well-established, socially active local philanthropic individuals who typically have shown board level expertise as well as genuine interest in the furtherance of the mission of this foundation.

 John S. Adams, M.D., F.A.C.O.G.